recogito/recogito-studio-sdk/README.md

   })
 });
 ```

-Run `npm install`.
 Congratulations.
 This sets up the foundation for your plugin!

+- Run `npm install`.
+- Run `npm run build` to build your plugin.
-Run `npm run dev` to start the test application.
+- Run `npm run dev` to start the test application.

 ### Step 6: Create a UI Extension